conrad-krueger/Personal-Projects/README.md

 Each of my projects is found in folders that contain a README.txt file.
-The README file will contain a description of the general theme of the folder, a brief description (some longer than others) of what each of the source code files do, how to compile and run.
+The README file will contain a description of the general theme of the folder, a brief description (some longer than others) of what each of the source code files does, how to compile and run.

 I hope you enjoy and feel free to reach out to me.
 Thanks!